apache/singa/examples/largedataset_cnn/README.md

 # Image Classification using Convolutional Neural Networks with a dataset from the filesysetm

-Examples inside this folder show how to train CNN models using SINGA for image classification.
+Examples inside this folder show how to train CNN models using SINGA for image classification where the dataset is from the filesystem.

 It reads the dataset from the filesystem defined by `process_data.py`.
 Hence, users can modify `process_data.py` for their perference of dataset format.